Villages and places

 Here at the mouth of the fjord, under the watchful eye of the majestic mountain Alden, the islands appear like a string of pearls, beautifully linked together by six new bridges and 5.240 m of road.

 The road between Værlandet and Bulandet is a popular cycling route.
-On this 11-kilometre ride, you’ll cross a string of bridges, passing art installations, charming seahouses and narrow straits.
-From the six bridges that link the islands together, there are magnificent views of the sea and islands.
-The bike ride can also be combined with island hopping to some of Norway’s westernmost islands.
+On this 11-kilometre ride, you cycle across a chain of beautiful bridges.
+The scenery is dramatic, and along the way you pass art installations, charming boathouses and narrow sounds.
+From the six bridges connecting the islands, you’ll enjoy sweeping views of islands and open sea.
+The cycle ride can also be combined with an island-hopping trip to some of the westernmost islands in Norway.

-The local grocery shops, Joker Værlandet and Joker Bulandet, are located at either end of the island chain.
-Joker Værlandet is easily accessible when you arrive by ferry from Askvoll, while Joker Bulandet is a natural stop if you’re island hopping between Solund and Bulandet.
-Bikes can be rented and returned at either shop – giving you the choice of cycling one way or round trip.
+The Joker Værlandet and Joker Bulandet stores are located at opposite ends of this beautiful archipelago.
+Joker Værlandet is easily accessible when arriving by ferry from Askvoll, while Joker Bulandet is convenient if you’re island hopping between Solund and Bulandet.

 How to get here

-Take the ferry from Askvoll/Fure to Værlandet, then walk, cycle or drive across the bridges to Bulandet.
-The hike takes a couple of hours one way – an unforgettable journey!
+Take the ferry from Askvoll/Fure to Værlandet, then continue on foot or by bike/car across the bridges to Bulandet.
+Walking one way takes a couple of hours – a journey you’re unlikely to forget.

 Accommodation

 There are several accommodation options on both Værlandet and Bulandet.
-We recommend booking in advance and taking the time to enjoy a multi-day visit.
+We recommend booking in advance and taking the time to explore the area over several days.

-Værlandet and Bulandet are part of the Fjord Coast Regional and Geopark, a UNESCO Global Geopark.
-The park spans dramatic fjords, open coastal landscapes and striking mountain formations on Norway’s western edge.
+Værlandet and Bulandet are part of Fjordkysten Regional- and Geopark, a UNESCO Global Geopark.
+The park stretches across dramatic fjords, open coastal landscapes and impressive mountain formations along Norway’s western edge.

 Find inspiration from Værlandet and Bulandet